qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/pro.md

 ## What is the QFluentWidgets Pro?

-PySide6-Fluent-Widgets and PySide2-Fluent-Widgets are **dual-licensed**.
-They are licensed under GPLv3 for non-commercial use.
+Python QFluentWidgets is licensed under GPLv3 for non-commercial use.
 For commercial use, you should purchase a [**commercial license**](/price).

-To meet the needs of developers, the commercial version of the component library includes more advanced components.
-When combined with the open-source version of the component library, it makes modern interface development more convenient.
+To meet the needs of developers, the commercial version of the component library includes more advanced component, which makes modern interface development more convenient.

 ## What are the advanced components?